A journey through the living messages of Christ

 The city of purple and compromise

-Christ's message: commendation for love, faith, service, and perseverance — but sharp criticism for tolerating "Jezebel," a symbol of teaching that combined faith with idolatry and immorality.
-The promise: authority over the nations and the "morning star" — Christ Himself.
+Christ's message: praise for love, faith, service, and perseverance — but sharp criticism for tolerating “Jezebel,” a symbol of teaching that combined faith with idolatry and immorality.
+The promise: authority over the nations and the “morning star” — Christ Himself.

 A journey that transforms